yashy3nugu/Sort-By-Face/README.md

 <img src="assets\photobomb.jpg" width=450px>

 # How it works
-- Given a corpus of photos inside a directory this application first detects the faces in the photos and runs a Convolutional Neural Network to
+- Given a corpus of photos inside a directory this application first detects the faces in the photos.
+- Face alignment is then done using dlib, such that the all the eyes for the faces is at the same coordinates.
-generate 128-Dimensional embeddings.
+- Then the image is passed through a Convolutional Neural Network to generate 128-Dimensional embeddings.
 - These embeddings are then used in a graph based clustering algorithm called 'Chinese Whispers'.
 - The clustering algorithm assigns a cluster to each individual identified by it.
 - After the algorithm the images are copied into seperate directories corresponding to their clusters.